h1g0/daily-notion/README.md

 ### 1. Install　(for non-developers)

-Executables and installers for each OS (Windows, macOS, Linux) will be available soon.
+Installers for each OS (Windows, macOS, Linux) are available [here](https://github.com/h1g0/daily-notion/releases).

 ### 2. Authentication on Notion